-- Who Manages the Rental Properties?
+- Who Manages Rental Properties?
 Do you have the interest, time, and expertise to manage the rentals yourself?
 How much will hiring a property management company cost?

 - Be Prepared to Act Fast as real estate markets quickly fluctuate.
 If you see a property you like how fast can you make an offer?
 Are your finances strong to make a quick purchase?
 If the local real estate market gets hot, do you want to sell before it cools down?

 Rental investors share secrets.
 The most important include: